 Enjoy serving people and providing quality customer service.
 Sell tickets at the door, set up ushers for all performances.
 Oversee care and upkeep of the seating and lobby areas of the theater.

-: A few hours spent pre-show recruiting ushers & equipment preparation and during the show; can split up time among team members.
+: A few hours spent pre-show recruiting ushers and equipment preparation and during the show; can split up time among team members.
 May be required to serve with another committee (often refreshments, sets, or strike) due to minimal time commitment.

 Assist the head of the team in designing characters’ makeup and applying specialty makeup at shows.
 Apply makeup and style hair.
 Help instruct cast and parents in applying makeup and styling hair.